heanuea/Gesture-Based-UI-Project-File/README.md

 5. With NPM Install download the Following ``Cylon, cylon-firmata, and cylon-leapmotion.``

 ## **_When Files and packages are fully downloaded here are the terminal commands_**
+1. Open a CMD window with administration Privaleges or as Root CMD and type ``leapd`` this will Launch the leapmotion Daemon - you should get a notification status saying the Daemon is running.
+2. Open another CMD window and type ``LeapControlPanel`` - This will show up the LeapMotion Control Panel where the visualiser is situated.
+3. Finally open a Third CMD window and change directory to the downloaded & extracted repository once inside the repo type the folowing to run the project `` node gesture.js `` the program should load and the console will log any gesture movements declared in fromt of the leap-motion .

 ## **_Code_**